kayac-chang/social-proof-section/Guide.md

 }
 ```

-now we have basic structure with some content,
+Now we have basic structure with some content,
 time to make our page prettier with `css`.

 #### 2. Prepare css structure for styling

 We are going to make some style for our application,
 create `src/App.module.css` and modify `src/App.jsx` to use that style.

 **src/App.module.css**
 ```css
 .title {